phpmyadmin/phpmyadmin/doc/config.rst

     added which contains the login information for the different servers.
 The first :config:option:`$cfg['Servers'][$i]['host']` contains the hostname of
     the first server, the second :config:option:`$cfg['Servers'][$i]['host']`
-    the hostname of the second server, etc. In :file:`libraries/config.default.php`, there is only one section for server definition, however you can put as many as you need in :file:`config.inc.php`, copy that block or needed parts (you don't have to define all settings, just those you need to change).
+    the hostname of the second server, etc. You can put as many sections for server definition as you need in :file:`config.inc.php`, copy that block or needed parts (you don't have to define all settings, just those you need to change).